weirdgyn/SpriteGrabber/README.md

 2. store your sprite for later use clicking on _Collect_;
 3. immediately save the selected sprite  with _Save_ button.

 If you press _Save_ you're asked for a location where to save the sprite file (please note that it will be saved as a PNG image to preserve the transparent background) but it won't store this into yout sprite collection, after saving the window will close. _Collect_ will store the selected sprite in your global collection (but it won't save it anywere) the window will NOT close allowing you to hunt for another sprite. _Close_ will obviously close the window without saving or storing the selected sprite (if any).

+The checkbox _Swap frames_ allows to reverse the order of difference check (i.e. the right image is compared against the left one).
+This often allows to collect another sprite.

 Once back on the main window you'll probably want to repeat the process (with different frames) to collect more and more sprites.